ShenZhouHong/latex-essay/README.md

 Metadata for the PDF must be configured in the `./latex/paper.xmpdata` file.
 This file is read by the `pdfx` package, and information within is used to generate a valid, standard-conformant PDF/A-3u document.

 The header, footer, and additional packages can be configured in `./latex/configurations.tex`.
 Biblatex, as well as a set of commonly used packages for mathematics and sciences are included as comments.

-All the template files are located within the `./latex/template` directory. `packages.tex` defines the load order of packages included in the document's preamble.
-User-configured packages from `configurations.tex` are `\input`-ed into the middle of `packages.tex`, in order to preserve the load-order of packages.

-Template configuration (typography, sections, and hyperlink setup) are located within `./latex/template/formatting.tex`.
-The options here are not expected to be modified.

-Citations for `biblatex` can be added in `./latex/citations.bib`.
-The biblatex package can be enabled by uncommenting the relevant package includes in `./latex/configurations.tex`.
-An example bibliography is also available as a comment in `./latex/sections/endpage.tex`.

 ## Dependencies
 This template depends on the following programs: